 7.3.4.
-The category of complex schemes (or more generally the category of k-schemes where k is a field, or more generally the category of A-schemes where A is a ring, or more generally the category of S-schemes where S is a scheme).
-The category of S-schemes (where S is a scheme) is defined as follows.
+The category of complex schemes (or more generally the category of k-schemes where k is a field, or more generally the category of A-schemes where A is a ring, or more generally the category of A-schemes where A is a scheme).
+The category of A-schemes A is a scheme) is defined as follows.
 The objects are morphisms of the form which is more conveniently written as a commutative diagram